CALD CHARTER*

 The amendments shall take effect after approval by the General Assembly on the recommendation of the Executive Committee.

-(*Charter with amendments approved during the CALD General Assembly held 5 November 2016 in Bangkok, Thailand)
+(*Charter with amendments approved during the 15th CALD General Assembly & 51st CALD Executive Committee Meeting held on 29 October – 1 November 2025 in Bangkok, Thailand)

 About us